tfiedlerdejanze/expublish/README.md

 ## Getting started

 1\.
-Add expublish to your mix dependencies and follow the short [setup instructions](./docs/INSTALLATION.md).
+Add `:expublish` to your mix dev dependencies and follow the short [Installation](./docs/INSTALLATION.md) instructions.

 2\.
 For every new release, create a`RELEASE.md` containing a new changelog entry: